 She was a member of the Avengers West Coast, but before that, Bonita Juarez was a founder member of the Rangers.
 A true hero, she chooses to locate herself in her home region of New Mexico.
 Here, she divides her time between being a superhero and a social worker.

-Her caring nature was cemented when she first joined the Avengers.
-On her first day, she prevented Hank Pym from committing suicide in the absence of his teammates.
+Her caring nature was expressed when she first joined the Avengers.
+On her very first day, she stopped Hank Pym from committing suicide.

 10) Triathlon & His Enhanced Spiritual Enlightenment

-Due to his steroid abuse, Delroy Garret was stripped of his three gold medals.
+Delroy Garret was stripped of his three gold medals because of his steroid abuse.
 He then turned to religion.
 He joined a cult-like organization called Triune Understanding.
-As he had a celebrity status, they positioned him as a spokesperson.
-Unknown to Delroy, he was given powers from a mysterious object.
+He had a celebrity status, so they positioned him as a spokesperson.
+He was given powers from a mysterious object.
 However, he believed they had come from his enhanced spiritual enlightenment.

-Eventually, he came into contact with the Avengers.
-His association was short and characterized by the outing of the Triune Understanding as a front for an alien invasion.
-He would later change his name to the 3-D Man upon leaving the team.
+He then came into contact with the Avengers.
+His association was not very long and characterized by the outing of the Triune Understanding as a front for an alien invasion.

 Know about more Avengers that went unnoticed?
 Let us know in the comment section below.